paulwalko/vpicc-constitution/BY-LAWS.md

     1. Test all prussiks before using
     1. Test all rigging
     1. Test all belay rigging and positions
-    1. Where not specified above, testing is done according to specifications stated by the safety committee
+    1. Where not specified above, testing is done according to specifications stated by the Safety Committee

 # By-law II: Membership
 1. Eligible.
-Membership is open to NSS members, and to non~NSS members provided that they are students or faculty of VPI.
+Membership is open to NSS members, and to non-NSS members provided that they are students or faculty of VPI.
 1. To be qualified as a full member of the club, a trainee must:
     1. Remain a trainee for at least one quarter during which time he spends 20 hours and at least 3 trips, and submit a written report on at least one of these trips.
     1. Have working knowledge of a carbide lamp